Ellie Goulding Gives Birth, Welcomes Her First Baby With Husband Caspar Jopling - E! Online

 On Sunday, May 2, the "Anything Could Happen" singer's husband Caspar Jopling announced on his Instagram Story that she has given birth to their first child.

-"Mum and baby both health and happy :)," he captioned a photo of a floral arrangement.
+"Mum and baby both healthy and happy :)," he captioned a photo of a floral arrangement.
 "Extremely grateful."

 He continued, "I don't ever address the public attention that comes with Ellie's job.
 But during this magical and personal moment we would really appreciate being able to enjoy our privacy .. thank you x."